UIUC-IMC/UIUC-IMC-Benchmarking/README.md

 Please inform us of any errors in the database using [this form](https://forms.gle/xLT8NehqR1ALuW2p7).

 ## Update
-Updated in July 2023, the database now includes the latest conference-published designs (ISSCC'23, CICC'23, VLSI'23).
+July 2023, the database now includes the latest conference-published designs (ISSCC'23, CICC'23, VLSI'23).

 ## About
 In-memory computing (IMC) architectures have emerged as a compelling platform to implement energy efficient machine learning (ML) systems.
 However, today, the energy efficiency gains provided by IMC designs seem to be leveling off and it is not clear what the limiting factors are.
 The conceptual complexity of IMCs combined with the absence of a rigorous benchmarking methodology makes it difficult to gauge progress and identify bottlenecks in this exciting field.
 Our benchmarking methodology for IMCs comprises of: 1) a compositional view of IMCs that enables one to parse an IMC design into its canonical components; 2) a set of benchmarking metrics to quantify the performance, efficiency, and accuracy of IMCs; and 3) a strategy for analyzing the reported IMC data and metrics.
 We apply the proposed benchmarking methodology on an extensive database of IMC metrics extracted from > 70 IC designs published since 2018, in order to infer and comprehend trends in this area.